reactioncommerce/docs/docs/fundamentals.md

 |[`api-plugin-taxes`](https://github.com/reactioncommerce/api-plugin-taxes)|Manages tax rates based on location, product type, and more.|
 |[`api-plugin-taxes-flat-rate`](https://github.com/reactioncommerce/api-plugin-taxes-flat-rate)|Allows for setting a single tax rate.|
 |[`api-plugin-translations`](https://github.com/reactioncommerce/api-plugin-translations)|Supplies translations of terms used in the API in over 20 languages.|

-For more information on customizing these plugins or creating your own, check out the [Build an API Plugin guide](/open-commerce/guides/build-api-plugin/).

 ## Environment variables